RiteshJha912/hnltech/README.md

 bun dev
 ```

-Open your browser and navigate to http://localhost:3000 to see the application in action.
+Open http://localhost:3000 in your browser to view the application.
+The page will automatically refresh as you edit app/page.tsx.

 The page will auto-update as you modify app/page.tsx.